What To Plant In July

 Plant In July-Lettuce Varieties

-The nice thing about lettuce is it’s so easy to grow and it sprouts up pretty fast.
+The nice thing about lettuce is that it’s easy to grow and sprouts quickly.
 Just make sure the soil is loosened, loamy, and well-drained.
-Lettuce loves nitrogen and potassium, so keep your eye on the leaves as they start to grow.
+Lettuce loves nitrogen and potassium, so keep your eye on the leaves as they grow.

 Work in a lot of organic matter or compost.
 Lettuce matures in 55 to 60 days.
 Romaine takes longer to mature, and so does head lettuce varieties.